-Secondly, however, high-frequency data are not always observed at the same time points, which causes difficulties in the extension of the univariate RSV model to the multivariate RSV model.
-For example, in the Cholesky RSV model, it is implicitly assumed that the all multivariate assets are traded every certain minutes to compute the realized covariance matrices.
-If the multivariate assets are not traded synchronously, we have to use largest time intervals so that all asset returns are observed to compute the realized covariance matrices.
-This non-synchronous trading leads to ignore some of frequently traded asset return data, and hence that we fail to make full use of available intraday informations when there are less frequently traded assets.
+Second, high-frequency data are not always observed at the same time points, which causes difficulties in the extension of the univariate RSV model to the multivariate RSV model.
+For example, in the Cholesky RSV model, it is implicitly assumed that the all multivariate assets are traded every few minutes when computing the realized covariance matrices.
+If the multivariate assets are not traded synchronously, we have to use the largest time intervals so that all asset returns are observed when computing the realized covariance matrices.
+This nonsynchronous trading leads us to ignore some of the frequently traded asset return data, and hence we would fail to make full use of the available intraday informations when there are less frequently traded assets.

-Thirdly, it is not straightforward to guarantee that the estimated (and the realized) covariance matrices are positive definite.
-The model parameters may be difficult to estimate in practice under the constraints which satisfy the positive definiteness.
-Using Cholesky decomposition of the time-varying covariance matrices is one way to guarantee the positive definiteness (Shirota et al. (2017)), but it also requires that the multivariate assets are traded synchronously to compute the realized covariance matrices as mentioned above.
-Also, the interpretation of each latent variable of the decomposition is not straightforward since it does not correspond to each pair of asset returns and it is subject to the ordering of the asset returns.
-If we use each element of realized covariances for each pair of asset returns, it may result in the non-positive definite covariance matrices.
+Third, it is not straightforward to guarantee that the estimated (and the realized) covariance matrices are positive definite.
+The model parameters may be difficult to estimate in practice under the constraints that satisfy the positive definiteness.
+Using the Cholesky decomposition of the time-varying covariance matrices is one way to guarantee the positive definiteness (Shirota et al. (2017)), but it also requires that the multivariate assets are traded synchronously in order to compute the realized covariance matrices as mentioned above.
+Additionally, the interpretation of each latent variable of the decomposition is not straightforward since it does not correspond to each pair of asset returns and it is subject to the ordering of the asset returns.
+If we use each element of the realized covariances for each pair of asset returns, it may result in the nonpositive definite covariance matrices.

-To overcome these difficulties, we propose a multivariate realized SV (MRSV) model with pairwise realized correlations, where we incorporate dynamic latent correlation variables in addition to latent volatility variables with realized measures for each pairwise correlation and volatilities in the framework of multivariate SV models with realized volatilities.
-Model parameters are estimated using Markov chain Monte Carlo simulations, and we sample latent correlation variables one at a time given others so that we keep the covariance matrices positive definite.
-Realized Beta GARCH model proposed by Hansen et al. (2014) is such a promising multivariate GARCH model with realized measures for volatilities and covolatilities where they used measurement equations for pairwise realized correlations with market returns and modelled dynamics of Fisher transformed conditional correlation coefficients.
-However, they focused on pairwise correlations between the market return and an individual asset return, assuming that individual asset returns are conditionally independent given the market return.
+To overcome these difficulties, we propose a multivariate realized SV (MRSV) model with pairwise realized correlations, in which we incorporate the dynamic latent correlation variables in addition to latent volatility variables with realized measures for each pairwise correlation and the volatilities in the framework of multivariate SV models with realized volatilities.
+The model parameters are estimated using Markov chain Monte Carlo simulations, and we sample the latent correlation variables one at a time given the others so that we keep the covariance matrices positive definite.
+The realized Beta GARCH model proposed by Hansen et al. (2014) is a promising multivariate GARCH model with realized measures for volatilities and co-volatilities in which they used measurement equations for the pairwise realized correlations with market returns and modelled dynamics of the Fisher transformed conditional correlation coefficients.
+However, they focused on the pairwise correlations between the market return and an individual asset return, assuming that the individual asset returns are conditionally independent given the market return.
 Another useful approach for the joint modelling of returns and realized covariances are based on Wishart processes (e.g. Jin and Maheu (2013), Windle et al. (2014), Jin and Maheu (2016), So et al. (2016)).
-The covariance matrix is assumed to follow Wishart distribution whose scale matrix depends on past realized covariance matrices which are computed using larger time intervals than necessary to be positive definite.
+The covariance matrix is assumed to follow a Wishart distribution whose scale matrix depends on the past realized covariance matrices which are computed using larger time intervals than necessary in order for it to be positive definite.